If you’re used to the sweet peanut butter typically found on supermarket shelves, you’re in for a surprise if you try ours. A pleasant surprise.

 If you don’t have casabe, toasted pitta bread or toasted slices of rustic bread will do in a pinch.

-Mambá is also popular in Haiti (same name) where it is produced commercially.
+Mambá is also popular in Haiti where it is produced commercially.
 In the Dominican Republic though, it’s either a home-made concoction or a cottage industry product, made from natural ingredients with no artificial preservatives.

 Mambá is always a savoury spread, never sweet, and some people like it spicy – this is also my preference.
 Others prefer to forego the spicy peppers.
+It is usually served with casabe (cassava bread), but if you don’t have any at hand, rustic bread or toasted pita is a good way to serve it.

 - 1 cup unsalted toasted peanuts